rajeev-shukla2507/devops-june-2021/Day3/README.md

 docker ps
 ```

-### Verify if you are able to login with password onto the 'ubuntu1' and 'ubuntu2' containers via ssh
+### Verify if you are able to login without password onto the 'ubuntu1' and 'ubuntu2' containers via ssh
 ```
 ssh -p 2001 root@localhost
 ssh -p 2001 root@localhost